 So, there are no edibles in our small, urban yard—except for a concord grape vine.
 I planted the vine to cover an arbor I’d built.
 I had little interest in the fruit.
 In a valiant effort, I tried making grape jelly one year, thinking it would make great holiday gifts.
 It was a big mess.
 Plus, I cooked the juice too long, and it caramelized, giving the jelly an unpleasant flavor.
 I still have three dozen jars of the stuff in the basement, right beside a case of cactus-paddle salsa, another one of my failed adventures in preserving.

 The vine, though, has always been a success, covering the arbor beautifully.
 I’d been throwing the fruit in the compost pile, until my friend Alison found out.
 She scolded me and made me promise to save the fruit.

 I handed the next year’s harvest over to Alison, and she made a gallon or so of beautiful, purple juice.
 Making the juice is easy.
 You just cook the grape clusters—stems and all—with a little water.
 Then, strain the whole mess to get the juice.
 The easiest technique, though, is to use a contraption called a steam juicer.
-It’s an ingeniously simple device that extracts plenty of juice from a mess of grapes.
+It’s a simple device that extracts plenty of juice from a mess of grapes.
 You can order one online.